-The PS emphasis provides additional training necessary to prepare students for graduate studies and careers that will involve prevention-focused program development and evaluation.
-Students in the PS emphasis will complete two credits of an FHS research experience under the supervision of a UO faculty member.
+The PS track provides additional training necessary to prepare students for research-focused graduate studies and careers that will involve prevention-focused program development and evaluation.
+Students in the PS track will complete one term of the FHS 401 introduction pathway and six credits of the FHS 401 research pathway, which focuses on getting mentored experience doing research.

-By comparison, the DSI emphasis prepares students for graduate studies and careers that will involve direct delivery of interventions.
-Students in the DSI emphasis are required to complete a minimum of 240 hours of supervised field study (i.e., FHS 472 & FHS 473) experience.
+By comparison, the DSI track prepares students for graduate studies and careers that will involve direct delivery of interventions.
+Students in the DSI track are required to complete a minimum of 180 hours of supervised field study (i.e., FHS 472 & FHS 473) experience.

-Career Options for the PS and DSI Emphases in FHS
+Career Options for the Fund, PS, and DSI Tracks in FHS

-The FHS major offers two pathways or emphases for study.
-Students entering the FHS program can identify their career goals along a spectrum of services and pursue a pathway for a Prevention Science (PS) emphasis (e.g., public health educator, Head Start teacher) or Direct Service Intensive (DSI) emphasis (e.g., case worker, probation officer).
+The FHS major offers three tracks for study.
+Students entering the FHS program can identify their career goals along a spectrum of services and pursue a pathway for a Fundamentals Track (e.g., community liaison, non-profit administrative assistant), Prevention Science (PS) track (e.g., public health educator, program evaluator), or Direct Service Intensive (DSI) track (e.g., case worker, or probation officer).
 Students who continue their education with a graduate degree, can pursue careers such as: Counseling, Social Work, Special Education, School Psychology, Family Therapy, Substance Use Counseling, Prevention Science, Public Health, and Public Policy.
-For more information about the career options available to FHS graduates, please see the FHS blog.
+For more information about the career options available to FHS graduates, please see the FHS Community Canvas page or the FHS blog.